DagOnStar/DAGonFS/README.md

 # DAGonFileSystem
+DAGonFileSystem (DAGonFS) is a in-RAM and distributed ad-hoc file system written in C++ with the main purpose of improve the performance of the workflow engine DAGonStar.

+# Abstract
-DAGonFileSystem (DAGonFS) is an ad-hoc file system written in C++ that transforms a directory into a distributed user-space and in-RAM storage system.
-It's main purpose is the improvement of DAGonStar performance.
+The following repository presents the development and implementation of DAGonFileSystem (DAGonFS), an ad-hoc file system that transforms a directory into a distributed user-space and in-RAM storage system.
+The results obtained from file copy operations were excellent, as it was possible to obtain an improvement in execution time up to 47% compared to the execution time of the same operations on a Shared Network File System (NFS).

 # Motivation
 The DAGonStar workflow engine supports two types of workflows: taskflow and dataflow.
 The focus is on dataflow because DAGonStar implements a specific independence model called the workflow:// schema.
 This component evaluates all task dependencies and manages data transfer between tasks when these dependencies involve data.
 According to this paradigm, outputs are produced as files (or directories), with the scratch directory as the root.
 DAGonStar's design treats a workflow:// schema as the root of the current workflow, acting as a virtual file system.
 In this context, workflow://<unique_task_name>/ represents the root of the scratch directory created by the DAGonStar Runtime.
 In a high-performance computing environment, it is crucial to reduce execution time caused by I/O operations on persistent storage (such as file and directory creation).
 Developing a file system that uses RAM as a temporary storage device would help reduce execution time and improve DAGonStar's performance.